-Sample Preparation, Proteolytic Digestion, and Nano-Liquid Chromatography-Electrospray Ionization-Tandem Mass Spectrometry.
-Next, the extracted proteins treated with the highest drug concentration (i.e., $20~\mu M$ at the highest temperature, $67^{\circ}C$) were selected for the protein identification step.
-The highest dosage of celecoxib and the highest temperature were used to avoid detection of the weak or transient interactions of celecoxib and the proteins.
+Next, the extracted proteins treated with the highest drug concentration, i.e., $20 \mu M$ at the highest temperature, i.e., $67^{\circ}C$ was selected for the protein identification step.
+The highest dosage of Celecoxib and the highest temperature was used to avoid detection of the weak or transient interactions of Celecoxib and the proteins.
 The same temperature was used to analyze and identify proteins in the control negative samples.

-The protein samples were digested in Amicon Ultra-0.5 centrifugal filters using a modified filter-aided sample preparation method (Wiśniewski et al., 2009; Scifo et al., 2015).
-In brief, reduction and alkylation of samples were performed by the addition of tris(2carboxyethyl)phosphine and iodoacetamide to final concentrations of 2 and 50 mM, respectively, and this was followed by incubation in the dark for 30 minutes.
-The trypsin solution was added in a ratio of 1:50 w/w in 50 mM ammonium bicarbonate and incubated overnight at room temperature.
-The peptide samples were cleaned using C18reverse-phase ZipTipTM (Millipore).
-Dried peptide digest was resuspended in 1% trifluoroacetic acid and sonicated in a water bath for 1 minute before injection.
+The protein samples were digested in Amicon Ultra-0.5 centrifugal filters using a modified FASP method (Scifo et al., 2015; Wiśniewski et al., 2009).
+In brief, reduction and alkylation of samples were performed by the addition of tris (2-carboxyethyl) phosphine (TCEP) and iodoacetamide to a final concentration of 2 mM and 50 mM respectively and incubation in the dark for 30 min.
+The trypsin solution was added in a ratio of 1:50 w/w in 50 mM ammonium bicarbonate and incubate overnight at room temperature.
+The peptide samples were cleaned using C18-reverse-phase ZipTipTM (Millipore).
+Dried peptide digest was re-suspended in 1% TFA, and sonicated in a water bath for 1 min before injection.
 Fractionated protein digests were analyzed in nano-LC-Thermo Q Exactive Plus Orbi-Trap MS. Each sample run was followed by two empty runs to wash out any remaining peptides from previous runs.
-The peptides were separated by Easy-nLC system (Thermo Scientific) equipped with a reverse-phase trapping column Acclaim PepMapTM 100 (C18, 75 μ m \times 20 mm, 3- μ m particles, 100 Å; Thermo Scientific), and this was followed by an analytical Acclaim PepMapTM 100 RSLC reversed-phase column (C18, 75 μ m \times 250 mm, 2-μm particles, 100 Å; Thermo Scientific).
-The injected sample analytes were trapped at a flow rate of 2 μl/minute in 100% of solution A (0.1% formic acid).
-After trapping, the peptides were separated with a linear gradient of 120 minutes comprising 96 minutes from 3% to 30% of solution B (0.1% formic acid/80% acetonitrile), 7 minutes from 30% to 40% of solution B, and 4 minutes from 40% to 95% of solution B.
+The peptides were separated by Easy-nLC system (Thermo Scientific) equipped with a reverse-phase trapping column Acclaim PepMapTM 100 (C18, 75 μ m × 20 mm, 3 μ m particles, 100 Å; Thermo Scientific), followed by an analytical Acclaim PepMapTM 100 RSLC reversed-phase column (C18, 75 μ m × 250 mm, 2 μ m particles, 100 Å; Thermo Scientific).
+The injected sample analytes were trapped at a flow rate of 2 μ l min-1 in 100% of solution A (0.1 % formic acid).
+After trapping, the peptides were separated with a linear gradient of 120 min comprising 96 min from 3% to 30% of solution B (0.1% formic acid/80% acetonitrile), 7 min from 30% to 40% of solution B, and 4 min from 40% to 95% of solution B.

-LC-MS data acquisition was done with the mass spectrometer settings as follows: The resolution was set to 140,000 for MS scans and 17,500 for the MS/MS scans.
-Full MS was acquired from 350 to 1400 m/z, and the 10 most abundant precursor ions were selected for fragmentation with 30 seconds dynamic exclusion time.
+LCMS data acquisition was done with the mass spectrometer settings as follows: The resolution was set to 140,000 for MS scans, and 17,500 for the MS/MS scans.
+Full MS was acquired from 350 to 1400 m/z, and the 10 most abundant precursor ions were selected for fragmentation with 30 s dynamic exclusion time.
 Ions with 2+, 3+, and 4+ charge were selected for MS/MS analysis.
 Secondary ions were isolated with a window of 1.2 m/z.
-The MS automatic gain control target was set to 3×106 counts, whereas the MS/MS automatic gain control target was set to 1×105 .
-Dynamic exclusion was set with a duration of 20 seconds.
-The Normalized Collision Energy stepped was set to $28~{\rm kJ~mol}^{-1}$.
+The MS AGC target was set to 3 x 106 counts, whereas the MS/MS AGC target was set to 1 x 105.
+Dynamic exclusion was set with a duration of 20 s.
+The NCE collision energy stepped was set to 28 kJ mol-1.